home

 Invicta S (1932)

 Invicta was an British car-brand that built cars between 1925 and 1935.
-I think this is a beautiful car, because it is so near the ground and because it is big but doesn't really look like that.
+I think this is a beautiful car, because it is so close to the ground and because it is big but doesn't really look like that.
 I also like the long hood in the shape of a pointed roof.
 Note the construction by which two triangles are used to place the wind-screen on the hood.
 The whole interior of the car, when it is standing still, can be covered with a canvas cloth, called a 'tonneau-cover.'

 Stutz MB Monte Carlo Weymann (1930)